 Cazuela de mariscos, a hearty fisherman’s stew that incorporates an assortment of seafood, and the famous ceviche at Pescadito.

 November and February for blue skies and relatively thin crowds in tourist areas.
 February and March because of sunny days, clear skies, and a fresh breeze that makes the temperature much more comfortable; March sees fewer crowds, since the low season is about to start.
 January has similar weather conditions and famous literature, cinema, and classical music festivals—but hotel rates are much higher, and the old town is much more crowded.

 September and early October.
 This is the tropical rainy season, when you might have two or more showers per day.
 Also avoid the Christmas and Easter holidays, when beaches and tourist venues are likely to be mobbed.

 Expecting Cartagena’s beaches to look like the cover of a travel magazine.
 City strands have a bustling and distinctly urban flavor.
-For the classic Caribbean idyll of white sand and azure waves, you’ll need to head for the Rosario islands, a 40-minute boat ride away.
+For the classic Caribbean idyll of white sand and azure waves, you’ll need to head for Barú, an hour and 15 minutes from the city by car.

 The standard tip is 10 percent; give it in paper currency, not in coins.